junyuelin/cse15l-lab-reports/index.md

 with a path to a directory as an argument: The working directory is /home. `ls lecture1` lists the file names in the lecture1 directory although it does not change the current directory.

 with a path to a file as an argument: `ls Hello.class` just lists the name of the file which is the argument.
+The working directory is lecture1.

 <img width="733" alt="image" src="https://github.com/junyuelin/cse15l-lab-reports/assets/97243889/e41a0ac1-60a7-4911-bedf-372c4dcf3cab">

 for `cat`,

 with no argument: Almost crash.
 It doesn't end.
 Don't do it again.
 I have to use control C to exit.
+The working directory is lecture1.

 with a path to a directory as an argument: Outputs an error. `cat: lecture1: Is a directory`.
 So I guess `cat` cannot have a directory name as an argument.
+The working directory is /home.

 with a path to a file as an argument: Show the content in the file.
+The working directory is /home/lecture1.